beteyemane/connect-4/README.md

     }
   }
  ```

-### Challenges

-The biggest challenge was how to approach the win condition.
-I initially created conditional statments to determine the wins but I found that not only was the code far from DRY, but due to the length this caused issues when firing up the text editor.
-So I took a visual approach to figure out this problem and drew out a connect-4 board on a white board.
-I then had a clearer understanding on how to check for classes that are four ina row.

 ### Future features
+If I had more time, I would've like to expand on my AI version of my game.
+Currently on the player vs computer mode, the computer generates a random move.
+I would like to make it so that the computer

-If I had more time, I would have liked to add a scoreboard and possibly different levels where the game is played against the clock.
+I would have liked to add a scoreboard and possibly different levels where the game is played against the clock.
 I would have also like to have added a home and back button.